 What inspires you?

-What are your aspirations as an artist for the coming months/years?
+What are your aspirations as an artist in the coming months / years?

 What is your most memorable piece of work and why?

-What hints and tips woud you give to fellow artists?
+What hints and tips would you give fellow artists?

 Dates for your diary